fiq-assessment/interview-kits-portal/README.md

 For issues or questions:
 - **GitHub Issues** - Create an issue in this repository
-- **Organization** - Contact fiq-assessment admins
+- **Organization** - Contact FulfillmentIQ admins

 ---

 ## 📄 License

-Private - For fiq-assessment organization use only.
+Private - For FulfillmentIQ organization use only.

 ---